 IV.
 Write the literature review.

-The structure of this type of work is similar in other academic assignments and consists of an introduction, the main body, and a conclusion.
-Your instructors will give instructions on the content of each of the sections depending on the objective of an assignment.
+This type of work structure is similar in other academic assignments and consists of an introduction, the main body, and a conclusion.
+Your instructors will give instructions on each of the sections' content depending on the objective of an assignment.

 • The introduction.

 Researchers should explain the primary purpose of their review at this point.
 If the review is part of a research paper, explain your research questions and reasons why your topic is necessary at that time.
 Examine whether there are gaps in the literature.

 If you are doing a stand-alone literature review, provide background about the research topic and its importance.
 Explain the scope of the literary work you will review in your assignment and outline your study objectives.